paulhanson2000/fm-cmp/README.md

 + [LAPACK](https://www.netlib.org/lapack/#_software) (for MsCAVIAR)

 # TODO
-Document how to get a GitHub token to be allowed to download more stuff, may be required for the R packages hosted on GitHub\
+Show how to get a GitHub token to be allowed to download more stuff, may be required for the R packages hosted on GitHub\
-Mention all files needed and have example code blocks of what each file should look like.
+Give visual examples of what each filetype should look like